Learning and Selfconfirming Equilibria in Network Games: Local externalities

-We have not considered any dynamics yet.
-Definition \ref{Def: SCE} of selfconfirming equilibrium, characterized also by the conditions stated in Proposition \ref{Prop: SCE if LQ-OiffA text}, identifies steady states: If agents happen to have selfconfirming conjectures and play accordingly, then they have no reason to move away from it.
-However we may wonder how agents get to play SCE action profiles, and if these profiles are stable.
+Definition \ref{Def: SCE} of selfconfirming equilibrium and the characterization stated in Proposition \ref{Prop: SCE if LQ-OiffA text} identify steady states: if agents' conjectures are confirmed (not contradicted) by the feedback they receive, these conjectures will not change in the next interactions.
+However, we may wonder how agents get to play SCE action profiles and if these profiles are stable.\footnote{ Throughout all our analysis, players perform adaptive learning given an exogenously fixed (but possibly unknown) network.
+For models in which players adaptively change also their links, with a quadratic payoff function analogous to ours, and the overall network evolve endogenously, see \cite {konig2011network} and \cite{konig2014nestedness}.}